CSO: Dr. Dorit Cohen-Carmon

 Dr. Haipeng Sun, Principle Investigator, Inventor

-PI, Laboratory of Cell differentiation and Apoptosis of Chinease Ministry of Education, Department of Pathophysiology, Shanghai, Jiao Tong University school of Medicine, Shanghai, China.
-Faculty at UCLA 2009-2017, KOL for BCAA catabolism, discovered the PP2Cm gene, and has many publications for BCAAs physiological roles in various indications.
+PI, Laboratory of Cell differentiation and Apoptosis of Chinese Ministry of Education, Department of Pathophysiology, Shanghai, Jiao Tong University School of Medicine, Shanghai, China.
+Faculty at UCLA 2009-2017, KOL for BCAA catabolism, discovered the PP2Cm gene and has many publications for BCAAs physiological roles in various indications.

 Dr. Carmon holds a Ph.D. from The Weizmann Institute of Science, in the field of liver metabolism and Hepatitis B virus, and a Post-Doc in molecular mechanisms of human diseases using disease patients’ hiPSC-differentiated cells for drug screening.
 Dorit is experienced in drug development project management from discovery to pre-clinical stages.
 Expertise in small molecules hit identification, hit-to-lead optimization, MoA elucidation, and efficacy studies related to various indications.